Why I Built My Own Teardrop Trailer Chassis

 - Submersible hubs

 I drew up my design and determined all of the parts and materials I would need.
 I started making orders for steel and parts.
+The first part that I got is my axle.

 I ordered the 3500 lb axle and springs.
 I also ordered fenders from them since it was easier to do it all at once and helped my shipping rates.
 I got a 75″ hub to hub axle.
 This would allow about a 1.5″ gap between the fender and the side of the trailer.
 This gap will make cleaning mud out of the wheel well easier.
 Plus, I want to be able to remove the teardrop body from the chassis for maintenance and to use the trailer for other utility needs.
 This gap allows for those needs.
-I am pleased with the product that Southwest Wheel has produced.
-I did have some problems with this company that they eventually worked out.

 I chose to over-sling the axle.
 With the wheel & tire combination I have, I already have 14″ of clearance.
 With the axle over-slung, the frame is within 1/2″ of the height of the Jeep.
 When Senior Management and I decide to put a lift kit on the Jeep, then I may under-sling the axle for an additional 4″ of clearance (approximately 23″).